 The recommended preamble bit pattern for 2FSK is a dc-free pattern (such as a 10101010... pattern).
 Preamble patterns with longer run-length constraints (such as 11001100...) can also be used but result in a longer synchronization time of the received bit stream in the receiver.
 The preamble needs to allow enough bits for AGC settling of the receiver and CDR acquisition.
-A minimum of 16 preamble bits is recommended.
-When the receiver is using the internal AFC, the minimum recommended number of preamble bits is 48.
+A minimum of 16 preamble bits is recommended when using the correlator demodulator and 48 bits when using the linear demodulator.
+When the receiver uses the internal AFC, the minimum recommended number of preamble bits is 64.

 The remaining fields that follow the preamble header do not have to use dc-free coding.
-For these fields, the ADF7021 can accommodate coding schemes with a run length of up to eight bits without any performance degradation.
-If longer run lengths are required, an encoding scheme such as 8B/10B or Manchester encoding is recommended.
+For these fields, the ADF7021-N can accommodate coding schemes with a run length of greater than eight bits without any performance degradation.
+Refer to Application Note AN-915 for more information.